happykit/flags/README.md

 Add Feature Flags to your Next.js application with a single React Hook.
 This package integrates your Next.js application with HappyKit Flags.
 Create a free [happykit.dev](https://happykit.dev/signup) account to get started.

+**Key Features**

+- written for Next.js
+- integrate using a simple `useFlags` hook
+- only 1 kB in size
+- extremely fast flag responses (under 100ms on average)
+- target individual users
+- server-side rendering support
+- static site generation support (redeploy your website on flag changes)

 <details><br /><br />
   <summary><b>Want to see a demo?</b></summary>